Lee Styslinger III: Public policy

 From 2006 to 2008, Styslinger served as an appointee on the President’s Export Council, where he advised then-President George W. Bush on trade policy.
 He became a member of President Donald Trump’s Manufacturing Council in February 2017, focused on Workforce Policy, Deregulation, and Infrastructure.
 He is also on the Council on Foreign Relations, where he is part of the independent task force behind a report on workforce changes, and on the Advisory Committee for Trade and Negotiations of the Office of the United States Trade Representative.

 In April 2020, Styslinger was selected to be part of the Great American Economic Revival Advisory Council assembled by President Trump.
-This council was established to lead the reopening of the US economy in the wake up the COVID-19 pandemic.
+This council was established to lead the reopening of the US economy in the wake of the COVID-19 pandemic.

 Sports

 In 2006, Styslinger became one of thirty trustees for the United States Ski and Snowboard Association, and, in September 2014, he joined the board of the International Tennis Hall of Fame.
 A member of the Augusta National Golf Club in Georgia, he is also a part of the Masters Tournament committee and involved with events such as the Latin America Amateur Championship.
 In early February 2014, he was paired with Steven Bowditch at the AT&T Pebble Beach National Pro-Am.
 He is part of the ownership team behind the newly formed professional soccer team Birmingham Legion FC (United Soccer League) for Birmingham, Alabama.
 The team became active in 2019.